Trump, in a new interview, says he doesn't know if he backs due process rights

 Trump says Abrego Garcia is part of a violent transnational gang.
 The Republican president has sought to turn deportation into a test case for his campaign against illegal immigration despite a Supreme Court order saying the administration must work to return Abrego Garcia to the U.S.

-Asked in the interview whether U.S. citizens and noncitizens alike deserve due process as laid out in the Fifth Amendment of the Constitution, Trump was noncommittal.
+Asked in the interview whether U.S. citizens and noncitizens both deserve due process as laid out in the Fifth Amendment of the Constitution, Trump was noncommittal.

 “I don’t know.
 I’m not, I’m not a lawyer.
 I don’t know,” Trump said when pressed by Welker.